 designed various pages of the site, coming together to offer feedback, ask questions, and provide tool tips, as needed.

 After initial brainstorming and planning, we broke the design into different components, and team members worked individually on wireframes and prototypes in Figma.
 I was one of two team members to present our redesigned site map to the group.

-Given tight time constraints, the team had to work tightly and efficiently.
+Given tight time constraints, the team had to work quickly and efficiently.
 Team challenges included:

-Our redesign relies on a simplified architecture with fewer and more intuitive choices.
+Our redesign relied on a simplified architecture with fewer and more intuitive choices.
 It also brings the image front and center, along with key calls to action.

 The team redesigned the site's architecture to simplify choices and improve navigation by:

 designing clear paths for visitors to find information, check out the events calendar, and purchase tickets.